-Programme Action Time Frame Output Indicator A. Address structural and systemic barriers to good health Apr 2024 -Mar 2025 # of Men in each district of village who participated in the Enhanced community participation and social mobilisation supporting В. Collaborate with NDoH to establish strategic partnerships with men formations on the delivery of health promotion initiatives in settings where men spend most of their time (educational institutions, workplaces, sport clubs and events); above initiatives # Number of Men's Formations trained on health and wellness targeted to men's health # of CBOs, NGOs and FBOs exposed to capacity on men's health # of Agreements entered and funded the quality scale up of integrated men's health services by March 2025 C. Strengthen the capacity of CBOs NGOs, and FBOs on men's health including proposals developed and submitted to NDoH
+Programme Action Time Frame Output Indicator Α. Address structural and systemic barriers to good health Apr 2024 -Mar 2025 # of Men in each district of village who participated in the Enhanced community participation and social mobilisation supporting В. Collaborate with NDoH to establish strategic partnerships with men formations on the delivery of health promotion initiatives in settings where men spend most of their time (educational institutions, workplaces, sport clubs and events); above initiatives # Number of Men's Formations trained on health and wellness targeted to men's health # of CBOs, NGOs and FBOs exposed to capacity on men's health # of Agreements entered and funded the quality scale up of integrated men's health services by March 2025 C. Strengthen the capacity of CBOs NGOs, and FBOs on men's health including proposals developed and submitted to NDoH

-Pillar One: Accoun F 2020-2030 Leadership and Pillar Five e: Economic Power A. Develop in consultation with women formations collaborative actions in coordination with men's formations in order to give effect to the pillars of the NSP for GBVF Apr 2024-March 2025 # of Collaborative initiatives undertaken Collaborative partnerships developed and functional by March 2025 B. Work with men as fathers and partners for the creation of safe households, neighbourhoods and communities Nov 2023-Oct 2025 % of reduction of domestic violence and crime Safe households, neighbourhoods and communities routinely established Cross-Cutting Risks an d Mitigation Measures Potential Risk Mitigation Measure Potential Risk Mitigation Conflicting expectations from key stakeholders Engage stakeholders on the scope of the action proposed and how it aligns to shared expectations Available Resources Enter into funded MoU with departments of governments on targeted interventions like health seeking behaviour change and health education for men and boys Delays in project or plan implementation Create clear project parameters including identifying system and/or institutional weaknesses during planning or project development phase Weak programme management capacity Identify programme management scope and potential risks during the launch and stakeholder engagement phases of the POA.
-This will require open and frank conversations
+Pillar One: Accoun NSP for GBV tability, Coordination and F 2020-2030 Leadership and Pillar Five e: Economic Power A. Develop in consultation with women formations collaborative actions in coordination with men's formations in order to give effect to the pillars of the NSP for GBVF Apr 2024-March 2025 # of Collaborative initiatives undertaken Collaborative partnerships developed and functional by March 2025 B. Work with men as fathers and partners for the creation of safe households, neighbourhoods and communities Nov 2023-Oct 2025 % of reduction of domestic violence and crime Safe households, neighbourhoods and communities routinely established Cross-Cutting Risks an d Mitigation Measures Potential Risk Mitigation Measure Potential Risk Mitigation Conflicting expectations from key stakeholders Engage stakeholders on the scope of the action proposed and how it aligns to shared expectations Available Resources Enter into funded MoU with departments of governments on targeted interventions like health seeking behaviour change and health education for men and boys